Nozawa Onsen

 Nozawa Onsen Accommodation

-The Nozawa Onsen accommodation options range from lodgings for the budget oriented up to first class Japanese properties with superior facilities, service and dining.
+The Nozawa Onsen accommodation options range from budget oriented lodgings up to first class Japanese ryokan with superior facilities, service and dining.
+There is a small amount of self-contained accommodation.

-NB If you are looking for lodging for Xmas to New Years, the fire festival, and Chinese New Year, please note that many properties sell out very early.
+NB If you are looking for lodging from Xmas through to the fire festival in mid January, please note that many properties sell out very early.
 You can look at accommodation availability and rates here.

 Activities